 FRIENDSHIP BORN ON THE BANKS OF THE GANGES RIVER

 How did I run into Shiwani Budhathoki?
 Well, where else would it be but Rishikesh India?
 And It was my last day there.
-Despite the icy cold water, I knew I could not leave India without submerging myself in the sacred waters of the Ganges River although I had previously submerged my self in the Ganges a few years before at Varanasi.
-I had no fear of the river despite Western ideas of how polluted it is.
-I don’t deny this however I have my own theories about this.
+Despite the icy cold water, I knew I could not leave India without submerging myself in the sacred waters of the Ganges River although I had previously submerged my self in the Ganges a few years earlier at Varanasi.
+I also had no fear of the river despite Western ideas of how polluted it is.
+I don’t deny this fact but I have my own theories about it.

 I believe the amount of ashes that flow into the river act as one of the best purifiers in the world.
 Additionally, the sacredness with which the river is viewed by worshippers from around the world imbue the river with special healing qualities.
 I wanted to go into the river again at Rishikesh.

 I had been in Rishikesh for three weeks and not one day went by that I was not tempted to jump in.
 But logistically, as a woman, I was not quite sure how to accomplish the task without freezing on my way back to the ashram in wet clothes.

 Two hours before the taxi was due I grabbed towels from the Ashram and went to look for a suitable place to take the plunge.
 When I got to the ghat (bathing platform), to my delight I saw two ladies submerging themselves into the Ganges.

 They quickly spotted my bewildered look and kindly got me through the whole process without my having to drag myself back to the ashram soaking wet!